Images of Nature - Instruction - Workshops

 "Travel Photography Fun and Profit (?)".
 Details are in the Course Catalog accessed from "The Store"

-February of 2017 found us in Japan with an opportunity to photography the people and culture but most excitingly, the wildlife.
+February of 2017 found us in Japan with an opportunity to photography the people and culture but most definitely, the wildlife.
 On the northern island of Hokkaido we found red crowned cranes and whooper swans.
 Back on the main island, near Nagano we spent a couple of days with Japanese macaques, better known as "snow monkeys".
-We'll have a page on that trip up in the next few days.
+You can see some of our images and read about the journey at: "Winter In Japan."

-We are currently doing our 2017 programs.
+We have completed our 2018 programs schedule and are planning 2019.
 Check out "What's Going On" for details.

 All photographs on this site are copyrighted by the photographers and carry liability if copied, downloaded, reproduced or manipulated in any way without prior consent.